What is Seroquel?

 Take the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-An overdose of Seroquel can be fatal.
-Overdose symptoms may include extreme drowsiness, fast heart rate, feeling light-headed, or fainting.
+An overdose of quetiapine can be fatal.

 Avoid becoming overheated or dehydrated during exercise and in hot weather.
 You may be more prone to heat stroke.

 Get emergency medical help if you have signs of an allergic reaction to Seroquel: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Report any new or worsening symptoms to your doctor, such as: mood or behavior changes, anxiety, panic attacks, trouble sleeping, or if you feel impulsive, irritable, agitated, hostile, aggressive, restless, hyperactive (mentally or physically), more depressed, or have thoughts about suicide or hurting yourself.